Hootie and The Blowsfish: Summer Camp

-If you’d like to join the festivities sending the teams off at the start line – make sure to check the departure point – the race is run in reverse every other year – starting in Fairbanks, Alaska one year, then Whitehorse, Yukon Territory the next!
+If you’d like to join the festivities by sending the teams off at the start line – make sure to check the departure point – the race is run in reverse every other year – starting in Fairbanks, Alaska one year, then Whitehorse, Yukon Territory the next!

-If you’d like to catch both ends of the action, you can always greet the teams at the finish line – as teams are GPS tracked, officials usually have a very good idea of when to expect the teams.
+If you’d like to catch both ends of the action, you can always greet the teams at the finish line – as teams are GPS-tracked, officials usually have a very good idea of when to expect the teams.

 Did You Know?

 The Yukon Quest is the world’s only international sled dog race.
-In fact, mushers need to carry their passport and all the dogs need to have their proper health certificates for the customs checkpoint at the US and Canada border.
+In fact, mushers need to carry their passports and all the dogs need to have their proper health certificates for the customs checkpoint at the US and Canada border.